 Make sure to check out the general guide on how to become a personal trainer.

-- Final Words on How to Become A Personal Trainer in Indiana
+How To Become A Personal Trainer in Indiana

 State Fitness Rating

-First, to understand how to become a personal trainer in Fort Wayne or Indianapolis and the potential the state has to offer, we need to learn a bit about the population and its health status.
+First, to understand how to become a personal trainer in Fort Wayne or Indianapolis and the state’s potential, we need to learn a bit about the population and its health status.

-I’ve used data gathered by exercise.com to take an in-depth look into Indiana’s health and fitness rankings, which will shine a light on the fitness trainer market there.
+I’ve used data gathered by exercise.com to look in-depth into Indiana’s health and fitness rankings, which will shine a light on the fitness trainer market there.

-Two important factors go into this statistic, and they come together to give the state an overall ranking against the other 50 states.
+Two important factors go into this statistic and come together to give the state an overall ranking against the other 50 states.

 These factors are the obesity rate and the presence of top gyms.

-Top gyms can be categorized as large commercial gyms, the type that has many chains and franchises nationwide.
+Top gyms are large commercial gyms with many chains and franchises nationwide.

-These gyms are household names due to their accessibility and affordability, meaning their presence influences how fit the general population could be.
+These gyms are household names due to their accessibility and affordability, meaning their presence influences how the general population could fit in.

 Gyms in this category include: